clark535/Pet-hotel-mycopy/README.md

 # CRUD Up Pet Hotel
 Your team has started a new business in Uptown for dog-enthusiasts that also need to vacation without their beloved pets.

 You will be using Trello to track your progress on this application.
 Copy [this Trello Board](https://trello.com/b/aHoUGrQA/pet-hotel) to get started.
 You can copy this board by creating a Trello account, clicking `show menu`, selecting `more`, and selecting `Copy Board`.
-These tasks are recommendations, if your team would like to divide things up differently, please do!
+These tasks are recommendations for how to divide the work, if your team would like to divide things up differently, please do!

+Your business needs to track their customers (dog owners) and will need to be able to create a new owner.

-As an MVP, you will create an application that allows owners to
+As an MVP, you will create an application that allows owners to keep track of their pets by allowing them to:

+* create a new pet (associating them to an owner)
 * check in their pet
 * check out their pet
 * update their pet's info